coracle-social/coracle/ROADMAP.md

 # More

+- [ ] Show an error when something fails to load with a constructive suggestion
+- [ ] Show more link on long notes (rather than just an ellipsis)
 - [ ] Log in as user button
 - [ ] Abort all context subs when navigating
 - [ ] Separate mentions from other notifications